The Banff Patellofemoral Instability Instrument

 To fill this crucial gap, the Banff Sport Medicine Foundation’s Research team led by Orthopaedic Surgeon, Dr Laurie Hiemstra, created the Banff Patellofemoral Instability Instrument or BPII.

-Learn more about Patellar Instability by watching this 30 minute presentation
+Learn more about Patellar Instability by watching these presentations

 Using the BPII